 Let’s recap Renato’s example.
 He went to Hotjar Recordings with an open mind to discover what users are experiencing in their first steps using Hotjar.
 He applied a filter set to focus on sessions where users had gotten as far as verifying their installation and who left without viewing a Recording of their own.

 He discovered a pattern where new Hotjar users were clicking around looking for their first Recording.
 These users didn’t have session data yet, but they kept on looking for a Recording via a ‘getting started’ page that had a ‘view your first recording’ call-to-action.
 In essence: we all saw our users going in circles (In Hotjar Recordings there’s also a ‘u-turn’ filter 😉) and rage-clicking.
-Renato tagged more examples of this happening in Recordings with the suitably named ‘Where is my f*cking insight?’
+Renato sent events of more examples of this happening in Recordings with the suitably named ‘Where is my f*cking insight?’

 Renato raised it as an issue with the team via Slack, getting us all thinking about how we might address the problem.